 It is over 80 years since the end of Prohibition in the USA in 1933.
-Since that time the use of American ex-Bourbon casks has changed the taste of Scotch whisky.
+Since that time the use of American ex-Bourbon barrels has changed the taste of Scotch whisky.

 Casks have been used since time immemorial for storage and movement of goods.
 Coopering is an ancient skill depicted in paintings on ancient Egyptian tombs, mentioned by Greek writers, referred to in the Bible several times (1 Kings 18:33 “Fill four barrels with water.”)
 The Roman, Strabo, writing in AD 21 actually praises the Celts as being ‘particularly fine coopers’.